AuthenticPaulMeyers/AuthenticPaulMeyers/README.md

 ### My name is Paul Meyers and am a backend web developer based in Blantyre, Malawi.

 ## Interests
-* I am interested in learning new things that involves tech and software development.
+* I am interested in learning new things that involves tech and software development especially backend stuff.
 * I enjoy learning through online platforms such as `Youtube`, `freeCodeCamp`, `Edx`, `Coursera`, and `Udemy`.
 * On my free time i enjoy listening to Tech podcasts on `Youtube`.